fedora-infra/datanommer/docs/contributing.rst

 .. note:: If you do not wish to use GitHub, please send patches to
           infrastructure@lists.fedoraproject.org.

 Development Environment
 =======================

 Vagrant allows contributors to get quickly up and running with a datanommer development environment by automatically configuring a virtual machine.
 This virtual machine also includes a running datanommer service to make it easy to test your changes.

+The datanommer Vagrant environment is configured to be empty when first provisioned, but to consume messages from the stage Fedora Messaging queue.

 To get started, first install the Vagrant and Virtualization packages needed, and start the libvirt service::

     $ sudo dnf install ansible libvirt vagrant-libvirt vagrant-sshfs vagrant-hostmanager